XAU

 Why did silver hit $50 in 1980?

-Nelson Bunker Hunt and William Herbert Hunt accumulated an estimated 100-200 million ounces, cornering roughly half the world's deliverable supply.
-The resulting squeeze drove prices up tenfold in months.
-Exchanges intervened by imposing liquidation-only rules, and the Hunts' failure to meet margin calls triggered the crash known as Silver Thursday.
+Nelson Bunker Hunt and William Herbert Hunt accumulated an estimated 100 to 200 million ounces, cornering roughly half the world's deliverable supply.
+The squeeze drove prices up tenfold in months.
+Exchanges intervened with liquidation-only rules, and the Hunts' failure to meet margin calls triggered the crash known as Silver Thursday.

-How close is silver to its all-time high?
+How far is silver below its all-time high now?